SAFETAG/SAFETAG/en/exercises/automated_recon/variant_maltego.md

   - Transform

-    Tranforms id defined as "is a piece of code that takes one entity to another.
+    Tranforms is defined as "a piece of code that takes one entity to another.
 It does this by querying a data source and returning the results as new entities on your graph.
 The data sources are places like DNS servers, search engines, social networks, WHOIS information, etc."

   - Machines

-    No a machine is "a chain multiple transforms together to automate common/tedious tasks."
+    In Maltego, a machine can "a chain multiple transforms together to automate common/tedious tasks."

 **Running Maltego for the first time**

-To initialize Maltego, on you Kali Linux, click ```Applications``` > ```01 - Information Gathering``` > ```Maltego```.
+To initialize Maltego, on your Kali Linux, click ```Applications``` > ```01 - Information Gathering``` > ```Maltego```.
 This will bring you to the "Home" screen of the Maltego application and will show you a list of available Transforms.
 Transforms are simply a set of activities that you can run against a specific target.
 We'll learn more of transforms in the following topics.

 **Creating a New Graph**